 Keep your water pressure lower than you think.
 High water pressure can cause damage to your pipes.
 If your water pressure is above the 40-60 psi range, consider lowering it.
 Water pressure gauges are easy to find at your local home improvement store.

 Monitor your water bill and investigate unexplainable spikes.
 The cause could end up being something more serious than house guests.
 A high water bill may mean that you have leaks

 Locate your water shut off valve.
 It’s important to know how to access it in case of an emergency or if you need to make repairs.

 Water damage can be difficult to spot but there are a few sure signs that indicate trouble.

 Ceiling Stains: Yellow or gray marks on your ceilings and walls are caused by water damage.

 Sinking Floors: Changes in your flooring like sinking, a spongy feel or gaps in your floorboards may be a sign of water damage.

-ServiceMaster of Germantown in Germantown, TN has served all of West Tennessee for 25 years.
+ServiceMaster of Germantown has served our community for 25 years.
 We’re proud to help our neighbors in their time of need.
-We hope that the tips above keep your home damage free but we all know it’s not always possible to completely prevent a water leak.
+We hope that the tips above keep your home damage-free but we all know it’s not always possible to completely prevent a water leak.
 If you experience spring water damage, contact us at 901-853-3748.